(#) Use FragmentContainerView instead of the tag

 }

-1.8.5 is the version this documentation was generated from; there may be newer versions available.
+1.8.6 is the version this documentation was generated from;

 [Additional details about androidx.fragment:fragment](androidx_fragment_fragment.md.html).